 DesJarlais and his mistress argue back and forth before DesJarlais tells the woman delaying a resolution isn't fair to his wife.
 The woman tells him it is not fair to her and she never wanted him in her life to begin with.
 DesJarlais responds by saying:

-"Well, I didn't want to be in your life either, but you lied to me about something that caused us to be in this situation, and that's not my fault, that's yours.""Well, it's [your] fault for sleeping with your patient." the woman responds.
+"Well, I didn't want to be in your life either, but you lied to me about something that caused us to be in this situation, and that's not my fault, that's yours."

 During the 2010 election court records of DesJarlais' divorce were released that described him threatening his former wife and as putting a pistol in his own mouth and threatening suicide.
 That revelation did not sway voters and DesJarlais defeated incumbent Lincoln Davis.
 The court documents regarding the affair and abortion were just released on Wednesday however.

 DesJarlais is running for re-election against Democratic state Sen. Eric Stewart.